-SEVERE WEATHER AND EMERGENCY PLANS
+SEVERE WEATHER PLAN

-In the case of severe weather (thunder storms, hurricane, tornado or high winds) counselors should bring the group to the nearest enclosed building - the office, downstairs below the office, the Pre-K Building, the Arts & Crafts Room, the Kindergarten Building.
-Be certain to take an accurate head count and stay safe.
+In the case of severe weather (thunder storms, hurricane, tornado or high winds) counselors should bring the group to the nearest enclosed building - the office, downstairs below the office, the Pre-K building, the Arts & Crafts room, the Kindergarten building.
+Be certain to take an accurate headcount and remain inside until further notice.

-In case of other emergencies or disasters, counselors will remain with their group.
-Bring group to the Picnic Pavilion.
+In case of other emergencies (fire, earthquake, or a nearby but not on campus emergency situation) counselors will remain with their group.
+Bring the group to the Picnic Pavilion.
 Be certain to count heads and account for every camper.
-Sit with campers and await further direction from the director or a head counselor.
+Sit with campers and await further direction from the Director or a Division Leader.